 Again, while the protection step is the step that really gives your car that shine, not paying attention to properly cleaning the surface of your paint first will limit your results.

-It’s very easy to create scratches and swirls in your clear coat if you’re not careful so we need to ensure that we get the road grime off the car and off your wash mitt so that it doesn’t get scrubbed around on your paint surface causing scratches.
+It’s very easy to create scratches and swirls in your clear coat if you’re not careful so we need to ensure that we get the road grime off the car and off of your wash mitt so that it doesn’t get scrubbed around on your paint surface causing scratches.

 We also want to ensure that we don’t leave water spots that we need to clean off.
 To achieve these 2 goals we’ll want to use a method for washing a car called the 2 bucket method.

 One bucket is reserved for soap and the other is reserved for rinsing your wash mitt.
-In the bottom of each bucket you’ll want to place a grit guard which is designed to prevent you from pulling grit back up and onto your wash mitt.
+In the bottom of each bucket, you’ll want to place a grit guard which is designed to prevent you from pulling grit back up and onto your wash mitt.

-Add the ph neutral shampoo to one bucket and fill it with water, foaming up the shampoo well in the process.
+Add the pH-neutral shampoo to one bucket and fill it with water, foaming up the shampoo well in the process.
 Fill the other with just water.

 Saturate your wash mitt well and soap it up.
 Gently wash and rinse your car or truck as you go.
 Start at the top and work your way down.
-Frequently rinse your mitt in the water only bucket and soap it back up in the shampoo bucket.
+Frequently rinse your mitt in the water-only bucket and soap it back up in the shampoo bucket.

 Try to get all of the grit out of your mitt before placing it back on your car or truck or you run the risk of creating swirls and scratches in the clear coat.

-When you’re done inspect the car thoroughly to ensure you’ve covered it well and rinse it one last time.
+When you’re done, inspect the car thoroughly to ensure you’ve covered it well and rinse it one last time.

 In an effort to minimize touching the surface of your vehicle and preventing opportunities to create scratches and swirls, you can blow dry your car with a leaf blower or a dedicated car air dryer.